ArduPilot/companion/Up_Squared/Ubuntu/README.md

 > Note: these instructions require at least an 8GB USB.
 If building an image for general, use an 8GB USB so that the final image is kept as small as possible.

-- Provide internet connection to the UP2, either with ethernet cable / USB wifi dongle / wifi adapter card.
+- Provide network connection to the UP2, either with ethernet cable / USB wifi dongle / wifi adapter card.

 - Insert the USB in an empty port of the UP2.
 Boot up the UP2 and follow the normal Ubuntu installation.